timmyswimmy/nerdle-analysis/README.md

-# Code is in Jupyter notebook file Nerdle v1.ipynb
+Code and write up are provided in Jupyter notebook file **Nerdle v1.ipynb**